leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 > _Written by @leohhhn, August 10th 2023_

-In this tutorial, we will enter the world of Gno.Land, and build our own smart contract using the Gno programming language.
+In this tutorial, we will enter the world of **Gno.Land**, and build our own smart contract using the **Gno** programming language.
 Gno is an interpreted version of Golang that shares 99% of the functionality with Go, allowing us to write blockchain-specific code in a secure, battle-tested language that many developers already have in their skill set.

 We will go over what Gno.Land is, and how you can use the full potential of Gno to build secure blockchain applications in a familiar blockchain language.

 ## Why Gno.Land?

-// maybe talk more towards an eth dev that knows nothing about cosmos?

-Gno.Land is a Layer 1 blockchain network based on Tendermint2 technology.
+Gno.Land is a layer 1 blockchain network based on Tendermint2 technology.
 It aims to offer security, scalability, and high-quality smart contract libraries to developers while also being interconnected with existing Cosmos chains via IBC1.
 Gno.Land comes with GnoVM, a VM which allows us to translate Gno to Go.
 Currently, Gno.Land has a development testnet out, with the mainnet release expected in Q1 of 2024.
+You can read more about Gno.Land [here](https://gno.land/).

-## Tutorial/Tech overview
+## Tutorial overview

 > _Note: Familiarity with Golang, although not a strict necessity, is highly recommended to follow this tutorial._